West Point, PA

 William John and Thomas Evan in 1698, thus creating Gwynedd Township.

-On April 18, 1698 the Gwynedd Company set sail from Liverpool, England aboard the ship Robert and Elizabeth.
-They arrived in Philadelphia on July 17th, eleven weeks after leaving Liverpool and fifteen after starting from their homes in Wales.
+On April 3, 1698 the Gwynedd Company departed Wales, traveling north about 70 miles till they arrived in Liverpool, England two days later.
+On April 17 they boarded the ship Robert and Elizabeth which set sail for Ireland the next day.
+On May 1, 1698 the ship departed for America.
+The Company arrived in Philadelphia on July 17th, eleven weeks after leaving Liverpool and fifteen after starting from their homes in Wales.
 Forty-five passengers died of dysentery during the voyage, including William John's sister, Margaret.
 Gwynedd was thus settled in 1699 by less than 70 persons.